juhana/vorple-if.com/docs/filters.md

 The best way to access the final HTML (and potentially change it) is by registering an event listener for the `expectCommand` and `expectKeypress` events.
-In practice all game turns will end to either of these two events and the previous turn's output will be rendered in HTML at that point.
+A stream of text output from Inform always ends in either one of these two events or the `quit` event.
+The previous turn's output will be rendered in HTML at that point.
 The current turn is contained in a HTML element that has classes `turn` and `current`.

 If the turn has already ended, the previous turn is in an element with class `previous` instead of `current`.
 All other turns have just the class `turn`